fblazt/todos-vanilla/README.md

 ### Edit Todo

 <image width="400px" src='./screenshots/edit-todo.png' />
-<p>Double click on the task or to-do as shown, the input field will be enabled, edit your task, and hit enter to save it.
+<p>Double click on the task or todo as shown, the input field will be enabled, edit your task, and hit enter to save it.
 You can also click escape key to undo your changes.</p>

 ### Set Completed Todo

 <image width="400px" src='./screenshots/set-complete-todo.png' />
-<p>If you have completed your task or to-do, simply click empty circle on the left side of the task to set it to complete.
+<p>If you have completed your task or todo, simply click empty circle on the left side of the task to set it to complete.
 You can also click it again to set it back to active.</p>

 ### Delete Todo

 <image width="400px" src='./screenshots/delete-todo.png' />
-<p>If you have completed your task or to-do, or you might be thinking that the task is no longer useful, you can click X icon on the right side of the task to set it to complete.
+<p>If you have completed your task or todo, or you might be thinking that the task is no longer useful, you can click X icon on the right side of the task to set it to complete.
 Keep in mind that deleted todo cannot be restored, so be careful.</p>

 ### Todos Options

 <image width="400px" src='./screenshots/todos-options.png' />
 <p>In the bottom of main content there is an options that can be useful.
-Starting from the left side there is a counter for your active to-do or task.
-And move to the center bottom part there is an options to filter the to-do or task that will be shown, you can choose all, active, and the completed ones.
+Starting from the left side there is a counter for your active todo or task.
+And move to the center bottom part there is an options to filter the todo or task that will be shown, you can choose all, active, and the completed ones.
 And the last one on the right side there is a button to remove all of the completed todos.</p>

 ## Performance Audit